MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 6. On the **Select Technique** page, select the **Credentials Harvest** attack type if it's not already selected by default, and then select **Next**.

-7. In the **Simulation** wizard, the steps involved in the simulation are displayed in the left-hand pane.
+7. In the **Simulation** wizard, the steps involved in the simulation are displayed in the side pane.
 While you can manually create a phishing campaign, it is recommended that you take advantage of the available templates that will prefill most of the information for you.
 The key to a successful phishing attack is to create a very intriguing, real-world looking email, and the templates provide very creative solutions. <br/>

 	On the **Name Simulation** page, provide the following information:
 	- Simulation Name: **PhishingTest1**